Should Scuba Diving Insurance Be Part Of Your Next Trip?

 What Does Scuba Insurance Cover

 Remember that most scuba diving insurance covers participation in the sport at a recreational level.
-If you’re doing something different, such as cave diving or wreck exploration, you’ll have to have a discussion with your insurance provider about what’s included in your coverage.
-If you’re traveling to learn a new diving skill, make sure your insurance coverage protects you for both your current level of certified recreational diving and the more advanced diving you’ll participate in once your course is complete.
+If you’re doing something different, such as cave diving or wreck exploration, you’ll have to discuss what’s included in your coverage with your insurance provider.
+If you’re traveling to learn a new diving skill, ensure your insurance coverage protects you for your current level of certified recreational diving and the more advanced diving you’ll participate in once your course is complete.

-Many divers dismiss scuba diving insurance as an unnecessary level of coverage because they don’t consider their recreational diving to be all that adventurous.
+Many divers dismiss scuba diving insurance as unnecessary coverage because they don’t consider their recreational diving to be all that adventurous.
 It’s hard to imagine the need for a hyperbaric chamber or an emergency airlift when you’re gently waving at a fish off the Great Barrier Reef.
-A good scuba diving insurance package, however, will also cover you for less catastrophic, more common medical emergencies.
+However, a good scuba diving insurance package will also cover you for less catastrophic, more common medical emergencies.
 Those emergencies may include a broken ankle from slipping on a boat deck or a horrible coral cut that requires serious stitches and antibiotics.
-A good insurance program will bring you peace of mind (and very practical assistance) for both large and more modest emergencies.
+A good insurance program will bring you peace of mind (and practical assistance) for large and more modest emergencies.

 Protect All Aspects of Your Scuba Experience